winsongin/fast-route/README.md

   - **pip3 install python-dotenv**
 - MySQL Connector Python (8.0.25)
   - **pip3 install mysql-connector-python**
-- Flask-CORS
+- Flask-CORS (3.0.10)
   - **pip3 install -U flask-cors**
-- Haversine
+- Haversine (2.5.1)

   - Haversine Formula:
-    - Calculates the distance between two points that are in (longitude, latitude) coordinate pairs
+    - Calculates the distance between two points that are in (latitude, longitude) coordinate pairs
   - Longitude and latitude must be in decimal degrees
   - **pip3 install haversine**

-- Nginx (Reverse Proxy/HTTP Server)

-  - On MacOS:
-    - Ensure that Homebrew is installed
-    - Run the following commands to install Nginx:
-      - brew install update
-      - brew install nginx
-    - To start Nginx:
-      - nginx
-    - To stop Nginx:
-      - nginx -s stop

-- Gunicorn
+- Gunicorn (20.1.0)

   - Gunicorn is the WSGI application server for the Flask application
   - To install Gunicorn, run the following command:
     - pip install gunicorn

+- Additional Files Needed:
+  - .env
+    Enter the following:
+    - FLASK_APP=main.py
+    - FLASK_ENV=development
+  - database.ini
+    - Contents in the format below:
+      - **Note:** Enter the following information that corresponds to your MySQL configuration [mysql] host = user = password =